The greatest amateur that ever played the game won his first major championship on this day, 96 years ago…

 Cruickshank and Jones were tied at the 18th hole in the playoff.
 The tie breaker was when Jones hit the ball 200 yards, clearing a pond, and stopping a mere eight feet from the hole.
 Cruickshank, on the other hand, was stuck trying to maneuver his way around on the fairway.
 Jones putted twice, and won the tournament.

 Jones had never won a U.S. amateur championship before he had won the U.S. Open.
-He was the youngest golfer to ever win the open, and the only golfer to ever be the U.S. Amateur and the U.S. Open champion, winning both tournaments in the same year.
+He was, at the time, the only golfer to ever be the U.S. Amateur and the U.S. Open champion, winning both tournaments in the same year.

 - This was the first of Jones’ four U.S. Open titles, a record shared with three others: Willie Anderson, Ben Hogan, and Jack Nicklaus.
 It was also the first of four playoffs Jones was involved in, winning twice.